ehrrrr/runbook.md/docs/boast.md

 --

-**boast** is the specification for representing a biz-ops runbook in a [syntax tree](https://github.com/syntax-tree/unist#syntax-tree).
+**boast** is the specification for representing a Biz Ops runbook in a [syntax tree](https://github.com/syntax-tree/unist#syntax-tree).
 It implements the [unist](https://github.com/syntax-tree/unist) spec, and is a superset of the [mdast](https://github.com/syntax-tree/mdast) spec.

 ## Introduction

-This document defines the format for representing a biz-ops runbook as a [Markdown](https://daringfireball.net/projects/markdown/) file.
+This document defines the format for representing a Biz Ops runbook as a [Markdown](https://daringfireball.net/projects/markdown/) file.

 ## Nodes